wp-plugins/twitter-friends-widget/readme.txt

 The shortcode takes four attributes:
 1. title: The title displayed by the shortcode output.
 The default is "My Twitter Friends".
 1. limit: The number of Twitter Friends to display.
-Default is 20;
+Default is 20.
 1. type: Display "friends" or "followers".
-Default is "friends";
+Default is "friends".
 1. size: Image size to display - "mini", "normal" or "bigger".
 Default is "mini".

 == Frequently Asked Questions ==